APNIC-Labs/draft-kskroll-sentinel/README.md

    then the resolver will presumably mirror the capabilities of the forwarder target resolver.

-   If the validating resolver has a forwarding configuration, and uses the CD bit on all forwarded queries, then this resolver is acting in a manner that is identical to a standalone resolver.
+   If the validating resolver has a forwarding configuration, and it sets the EDNS(0) Checking Disabled (CD) bit as described in Section 3.2.2 of [RFC4035] on all forwarded queries, then this resolver is acting in a manner that is identical to a standalone resolver.

-Huston, et al.           Expires January 3, 2019                [Page 8]

-Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

    A more complex case is where all of the following conditions hold: